behdaad/SNPArchitecture/README.md

     }
 }
 ```

 In this article you see the flow of `SNPArchitecture` in a simple scene.
 The `AboutViewController` passes the user tapping event to the `AboutInteractor`.
-Then it fetches appropriate data and passes it to the `AboutPresenter`. then it formats and prepare data to show in the `AboutViewController` and the cycle is completed. :]
+Then it fetches appropriate data and passes it to the `AboutPresenter`. then it formats and prepare data to show in the `AboutViewController` and the cycle is complete.

 ## Installation